bezzad/bezzad/README.md

 ### Hi there 👋

-Experienced application developer and software engineer in leveraging agile frameworks to provide a robust synopsis for high-level overviews.
-My day job keeps me in C# most of the time, but I do get to play with Angular and other technologies a bit.
-More than work and income, the friendly working environment is a priority for me.
+Senior Web Developer with 10+ years of experience in designing, developing and delivering user-centric software applications in leveraging agile frameworks to provide a robust synopsis for high level overviews.

 + 📫 How to reach me: